 - Superficial Peel: As the name suggests, the superficial peel only penetrates the superficial layer or the outer layer of your skin (epidermis).
 It is composed of mild Alpha-hydroxyl acid and performs gentle exfoliation of the skin.
 It is perfect for treating rough skin or mild discoloration on body parts, such as the face, neck, and chest.

 - Medium Peel: Medium peel penetrates deeper than superficial peel into the middle layer of your skin.
 Glycolic acid, a type of medium peel, removes the damaged skin layer and, thus, treats sun spots, age spots, moderate discoloration, freckles, etc.

-- Deep Peel: These peels penetrate into the deeper layers of your skin.
+- Deep Peel: These peels penetrate the deeper layers of your skin.

 Which Chemical Peel is for You?

 Looking at the different types of chemical peels present in the market can leave one confused and troubled.
-Therefore, before experimenting with one on your skin, it’s important for you to understand how chemical peels work and what are they used for.
+Therefore, before experimenting with one on your skin, you need to understand how chemical peels work and what are they used for.